 Special Use Permits

-A special park use is defined as a short-term activity that takes place in a park area, and that:
+A special park use is defined as an activity that takes place in a park area, and that:

 provides a benefit to an individual, group or organization rather than the public at large

 requires written authorization and some degree of management control from the National Park Service (NPS) in order to protect park resources and the public interest

 is not initiated, sponsored, or conducted by the NPS

 is not managed under a concession contract, a recreation activity for which the NPS charges a fee, or a lease

 Examples of activities that require a permit on the Blue Ridge Parkway include, but are not limited to:

 For more information regarding Special Use Permits or to determine if your activity requires one, please e-mail the park with the subject line "Attn: Special Use Permits."

 Special Use Permit Restrictions

 Special events such as bicycle events, running events, film/photography events, and other larger-scale events are prohibited over Memorial Day Weekend, on the Fourth of July, and over Labor Day weekend.